microbus-io/fabric/docs/tech/codegen.md

   #   description:
 ```

 The `signature` must not include any arguments.
-The handler receives the typical `http.ResponseWriter` and `*http.Request` and is expected to extract input from there directly.
+The handler receives the `*http.Request` from where it is expected to extract the input, and the `http.ResponseWriter` where it can write the response.

 The code generated web handler will look similar to this: